Client

 ITER is a large-scale, international scientific collaboration intended to prove the viability of fusion as an energy source.
 They are constructing a tokamak fusion device in southern France, with the goal of being online by 2035.

-Logo, video, photography, and renders provided by client.
+ITER: Provided logo, video, photography, and renders

 Brand